 About Johnnie

-In 2019 Bess was awarded the Oolite Arts, Teacher’s Travel grant to return to Iwakuni, Japan, where he lived in his childhood, to learn the region's 400-year-old style of traditional ceramics pottery known as Hagi ware.
+In 2019 Bess was awarded the Oolite Arts, Teacher’s Travel grant to return to Iwakuni, Japan, where he lived briefly as a child, to learn the region's 400-year-old style of traditional ceramics known as Hagi ware.
 Johnnie's current work, like his students' own, represents a process of sustained investigation and personal inquiry as well as a synthesis of experiences, cultures and aesthetic sensibilities.